Helen Lee (director): Themes

 Race, gender issues, sexual and racial identity often feature in Lee's works.
 The main characters, up through The Art of Woo, are Asian women that are "caught up in some cross cultural encounter".
 She writes that she attempts to address these issues through her films in non-didactic ways, such that the "racial melancholia ... are like seepages in the more obvious dramatic or comedic content".
 She contrasts her films with the 1993 drama The Joy Luck Club, which she considers a film with obvious, easily consumable, ethnic content.
 She considers the stereotype of Asian women as seductresses, either demure "lotus blossoms" or vociferous "dragon ladies", to be a degenerative one which is "sometimes extremely offensive", but one that has "a cultural memory that demands [the viewer's] attention."

 Lee's works often include elements of sexuality in their characterizations.
 She writes that the main characters of My Niagara and Subrosa reach a greater understanding of themselves and their relationships after sexual encounters.
 She considers sex as "never the culmination or end point", but a signifier for intimacy.
-As such, she feels that the more intimate aspects of sex are best conveyed wordlessly, through how it is presented, although she concedes that "talky sex" can be appropriate for romantc comedies.
+As such, she feels that the more intimate aspects of sex are best conveyed wordlessly, through how it is presented, although she concedes that "talky sex" can be appropriate for romantic comedies.